hannahpsmith1/employee-summary/README.md

 # Template Engine - Employee Summary

 ## Project Description
-using node.js create a generator to be able to add any number of managers, engineers, and interns to a team
+using node.js create a generator to be able to add any number and combination of managers, engineers, and interns to a team and render that team in a generated output html page.

 ## Deployed Gif and Still Image